dpwiese/flying-notes-vitepress/docs/src/includes/satellite-based-navigation.md

   * MSAS - Japan
   * SDCM - Russia
   * GAGAN - India
-* WAAS accuracy is at a minimum of approximately 25 ft 95% of the time.
+* WAAS accuracy can achieve position accuracy of approximately 25 ft 95% of the time.
 * ***Enables certain GPS approaches to be performed to lower minimums than otherwise allowed with a non-WAAS GPS (e.g. LPV)***
 * WAAS works by using ground stations at known locations to determine their GPS-measured location
 * Based on the difference between their _known location_ and _measured location_ a correction message is sent up to some WAAS satellites in geostationary orbit